• Skip to primary navigation

 Ingredients on a marble board, milk, eggs, sugar, vanilla, and cinnamon.

-Milk- Authentic Jericallas are made with whole milk, but since I can’t tolerate dairy, I wanted to try a substitution.
+Milk– Authentic Jericallas are made with whole milk, however I also wanted to try a dairy substitute.
 I made a separate batch with Oat Milk and it totally works!
-This is an awesome substitution if you are like me and can’t tolerate dairy.

 The color of the Jericallas is darker with the Oat milk and the browning isn’t as spotty as the whole milk version.
 It’s also a little more denser, but honestly I thought it still tasted delicious.